• East-West Rail | Looking Back and Looking Forward

 We can’t change what has happened or get back the time that has been spent on this, but at the same time we can’t let this moment pass without pointing out exactly what has happened here.

-This perception was there long before Covid hit, and now many months into this [the pandemic] the state much less money to spend on improvements, let alone enhancements, to our transportation infrastructure.
+This perception was there long before Covid hit, and now many months into the pandemic, MassDOT has much less money to spend on improvements, let alone enhancements, to our transportation infrastructure.

 With the pandemic far fewer people are taking public transportation, even with all of the steps that service providers are taking to make travel as safe as possible.